jayhjman/matplotlib-challenge/README.md

    ![Scatter Linear Weight](images/scatter_linear_chart.png)

-## Observations
+## Observations and Insights

-1. Observation 1

-1. Observation 2
+Please see the top of [`pymaceuticals.ipynb`](pymaceuticals.ipynb) for comments on observations and insights

 ## Execution